Check out this list of the Jewish News' Israel@70 Coverage, including links to eleven articles…

 Each soldier who is assigned to a grave learns about the person whose grave they are assigned to.
 I was assigned the name Raphael Mordechai.
 I learned that Raphael Mordechai immigrated with his family to Israel from Baghdad.
 He lived in the northern part of Israel and, as a teenager, he served as a leader in Bnei Akiva and other youth organizations.
 He enjoyed playing sports, especially basketball.

 Zach Herschfus, 20, is the son of Fern and Brian Herschfus of Southfield.
 He is currently a Lone Soldier serving in the Paratroopers unit of the Israel Defense Forces.
-He is a graduate of Yeshivat Akiva in Southfield.
+He is a graduate of Yeshivat Akiva in Southfield, where he was the StandWithUs intern from 2013-14.
 He also attended Yeshivat Orayta in Jerusalem and the Bnei David Pre-Military Academy in Eli, Israel.

 He was sworn into the Paratroopers unit at the Western Wall last June, 50 years to the day the Wall was liberated by the paratroopers.
-His mother says he always dreamed of being a soldier in the Israeli army.
+His mother says he always dreamed of being an IDF soldier.

-Soon after he drafted, Zach met with an older relative visiting Israel who had known Zach’s great-great-grandfather and namesake, Yisroel Dov Waxman (Zach’s Hebrew name is Yisroel Dov).
-When Waxman was 80, he moved to Israel to spend his final years there.
+Soon after, Zach met with an older relative visiting Israel who had known Zach’s great-great-grandfather and namesake, Yisroel Dov Waxman (Zach’s Hebrew name is Yisroel Dov).
+When Waxman was 80, he moved to Israel for his final years.

 The relative told Zach this story about Waxman no one in the family had known before: When he arrived in Israel, he went to the IDF recruitment office and said, “I want to join the army; there must be something I can do.”
 They laughed and told him there was nothing they could offer a man his age.
 Still wanting to do something, he decided he would find a way to support the soldiers.
 He ended up spending hours standing at the bus stops where the soldiers would return from base, handing out candy and other treats and giving them blessings.
 This story continues to empower Zach daily as he feels he is not only living the dream for himself but also for his namesake.